Crework/Machine-Learning-Path/README.md

 Damn, that sounds like a lot.
 We won't lie to you, it is.
 But as you know "It is what it is", so you don't have a choice just like we didn't.

-You must be wondering about the resources, don't worry, we have got you covered.
+You must be wondering about the resources, well, here they are:

 Resources: [Learn Everything in Machine Learning](https://github.com/Crework/ML-Resources)